create3000/x_ite/docs/_posts/components/Geometry3D/ElevationGrid.md

 #### Hint

-- Total lateral z-axis distance equals (zDimension-1) \* zSpacing.
+- Total lateral z-axis distance equals (zDimension-1) * *zSpacing*.

 ### SFBool [ ] **solid** TRUE

-Setting solid true means draw only one side of polygons (backface culling on), setting solid false means draw both sides of polygons (backface culling off).
+Setting *solid* true means draw only one side of polygons (backface culling on), setting *solid* false means draw both sides of polygons (backface culling off).

-#### Hint
+#### Hints

+- Mnemonic "this geometry is *solid* like a brick" (you don't render the inside of a brick).
-- If in doubt, use solid='false' for maximum visibility.
+- If in doubt, use *solid*='false' for maximum visibility.
+- (X3D version 4.0 draft) accessType relaxed to inputOutput in order to support animation and visualization.

 #### Warning